Henric Streitman: Prezentul and Viitorul

 For a while, Streitman affiliated with the Romanian Society for Literature and Arts, an abortive professional organization, noted for attempting to group under one roof the Romanian writers and their non-emancipated Jewish colleagues.
 This body, created by N. Petrașcu, officially admitted him in December 1904.
-With Dumitru Karnabatt as his secretary, Streitman was putting out a new Bucharest newspaper, Observatorul ("The Observer").
+Streitman worked at Secolul ("The Century"), alongside Dumitru Karnabatt; their employer was M. Ghimpa, who was acting on behalf of a National Liberal politico, Eugeniu Stătescu.
+They left Secolul in October 1902, together with the entire editorial team, being signed up by Vasile Epurescu at another National Liberal sheet, Observatorul ("The Observer").
+Streitman became its editor in chief, seconded by Karnabatt.
 He took his journalistic career further when he a new daily, Prezentul ("The Now") and, in 1908, the weekly Cuvinte Libere ("Free Words").
 Prezentul was engaged in polemics with Furnica, the satirical magazine.
 The latter hosted rhyming jokes about Streitman's supposed sensationalism.
 A "political magazine", Cuvinte Libere drew praise in Sămănătorul for the "distinguished urbanity of its polemical tone".

 Streitman's coworkers and employees were Rudolf Uhrinowsky, ridiculed by Furnica for his unusual surname, poet Victor Eftimiu, and (Eftimiu noted) Adrien Le Corbeau, already famous as a habitual plagiarist.
 Joining them as literary contributors were three young poets, all of them representing the Romanian Symbolist movement: Mihail Cruceanu, Al. T. Stamatiad, and Eugeniu Sperantia.
 Streitman also bonded with a Symbolist author and Christian socialist, Gala Galaction, and prayed together with him at an unnamed synagogue in December 1908.
 In his account of the visit, Galaction proposed a Romanian–Jewish alliance: "a nation who knows how to pray in that way Jews can pray is invincible, impregnable"; Galaction also referred to Streitman as a "highly intelligent and prestigious journalist".
 Streitman remained a practicing Jew into the 1940s, whereas his wife never reverted back to Judaism.